FIRST PAGE

 Haiku of Buson

-SEAL MODERNISTIC six lines: Most haiku poems make do with 3 lines, and the traditional, Japanese poetic form consists of 17 syllables arranged in three lines of 5, 7, and 5 syllables each.
+Modernistic six lines: Most haiku poems make do with 3 lines, and the traditional, Japanese poetic form consists of 17 syllables arranged in three lines of 5, 7, and 5 syllables each.
 For translations the old rules may nor may not be adhered to throughout.

 Yosa Buson

-THE JAPANESE painter Taniguchi (Yosi) Buson (1716-84) followed Basho in time and fame as a writer of haiku.
+The Japanese painter Taniguchi (Yosi) Buson (1716-84) followed Basho in time and fame as a writer of haiku.
 He probably seems a little more sophisticated than Basho, and his haiku craft is equally exquisite.
 He was of a wealthy Japanese family, and came to pursue a career in the arts as a painter.
 Yet he won even more renown as an expert haiku poet, one that also experimented with the handed-over haiku form, eventually.

 Buson's poetry is known as "ornate and sensuous, rich in visual detail".
 He strove to revive the tradition of Basho, his forerunner in the haiku art, but never reached the level of Zen-linked and humanistic understanding had by Basho.
 [3]